Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 - Most rescue groups do not have brick and mortar buildings, so rely on foster homes to help them save lives.

-- There are plenty of groups that specialise in rescuing seniors from shelters and abusive home lives, and commit to helping them find loving homes.
+- There are plenty of groups that specialise in rescuing seniors from shelters and commit to helping them find loving homes.

 Consider fostering rather than adopting